 Also, make sure the milk is lukewarm or warm but not boiling.

-For this sauce, you want a wheaty beer, not an IPA no hops.
+For this sauce, you want a wheaty beer, not an IPA (which is more hoppy).
 Hops equals bitter, which will make the sauce bitter.
+A lager, pilsner or ale works best.

-Do not get the pre-shredded cheese it has cellulose and makes the sauce grainy in texture.
-So shredded the cheese at home you can use a food processor to make it faster than manually shredding the cheese by hand.
+Its best if you shred your own cheese, rather than pre-shredded.
+The pre-shredded cheese it has cellulose and makes the sauce grainy in texture.
+So to shred the cheese at home you can use a food processor to make it faster than manually shredding the cheese by hand.